ulosino/ulosino/README.md

 - Browse at night with responsive **dark mode**
 - Take ULOSINO anywhere, even off-the-grid, with **offline compatibility**
 - **Search by name, platform, desktop, and more**, efficiently and quickly
+- **Make a donation** with ULOSINO Tempo, the community capital hub
 - Community contributions, bringing **up-and-coming operating systems** on the same playing field

 And more!